luohwu/smb_dev/doc/installation.md

 ## Closed source packages

-Currently, for some of the core software packages, you'll need to be granted access by the RSL.
+Currently, for some of the core software packages, you'll need to be granted access by the [Robotic Systems Lab](https://rsl.ethz.ch/).
 These repositories are hosted on bitbucket, thus you'll need a bitbucket (Atlassian) account.
 Send your account details (username and associated email address) to [Johannes from RSL](https://rsl.ethz.ch/the-lab/people/person-detail.MjU0MDk1.TGlzdC8yNDQyLC0xNDI1MTk1NzM1.html) and ask for permission to access the RSS related SMB repositories.

-***(TODO: Is the name correct? )***

 ## Catkin Workspace and all Packages